Whether you're traveling to Bulgaria for tourism, business, study, or other reasons, navigating the visa application process can seem complicated.

 While the data is accurate, these averages are global and very nuanced.
 Rejection rates aren't static numbers - they change frequently, sometimes even weekly.

-What is the processing time for a Bulgaria visa?
+What is the processing time for a Bulgarian visa?

 Visa processing times can vary depending on a variety of factors.
-Typically, Bulgaria visa processing times range from 10 to 20 business days for short-term visas.
+Typically, Bulgarian visa processing times range from 10 to 20 business days for short-term visas.

 Long-term visa applications, such as work or student visas, may take longer – up to 60 or more days in some cases.